Report: Spanberger-Vega 'Among The Country's Most Expensive' Race

-A day before results in Virginia’s 7th Congressional District decide whether Democratic Rep. Abigail Spanberger gets a third term or conservative Republican Yesli Vega becomes the first-ever Latina member of Congress from the Old Dominion State, only one thing is clear: that their contest is, as U.S. News and World Report recently characterized it, “'among the country's most expensive' House races.
+A day before results in Virginia's 7th Congressional District decide whether Democrat Rep. Abigail Spanberger gets a third term or conservative Republican Yesli Vega becomes the first-ever Latina member of Congress from the Old Dominion State, only one thing is clear: that their contest is, as U.S. News and World Report recently characterized it, "'among the country's most expensive' House races."

 An estimated $20 million in independent expenditures have been spent on behalf of Spanberger and Vega, who disagree on just about every issue from abortion to the Inflation Reduction Act.
 Neither lives in the 7th District, (the Constitution requires a U.S. Representative to live in the state he or she represents but not the district they represent) and there have been no face-to-face debates between them.